 The Mercedes-Benz overturned during the collision sequence, while the emergency vehicle had no occupants inside at the time.
 Traffic was affected as crews worked to clear the scene and assist those involved.

 Authorities continue to investigate the cause of the crash, and more details will be released as soon as they become available.
-Our thoughts are with those injured as they receive medical care.

 What Factors Can Contribute to Multi-Vehicle Highway Crashes Involving Stationary Vehicles?

 Crashes involving stationary vehicles on highways often occur when moving traffic fails to detect hazards ahead in time.
-High speeds can reduce reaction time, especially when an object is partially in a travel lane.
+High speeds reduce reaction time, especially when an object is partially in a travel lane.